Enrollment Basics for Health Care, Dental, and Vision Coverage

 • Within 90 days of becoming eligible for Medicare

-• Within 31 days of the involuntary termination of health care coverage under another plan.
-Proof of involuntary termination is required.
+• Within 31 days of the involuntary cancellation of health care coverage under another plan.
+Proof of involuntary cancellation is required.

-• Failing to pay the premium or ending coverage because of plan changes does not count as involuntary termination.
+• Failing to pay the premium or ending coverage because of plan changes does not count as involuntary cancellation.

 Health Care Coverage During Reemployment